 The Australian Government commissioned a review in response to claims Medicare card details were sold on the internet.
 The review has closed and we are now implementing the recommendations.

-The review, announced on 10 July 2017, the Australian Government announced an Independent Review of Health Providers’ Access to Medicare Card Numbers (the review).
-The review examined access by health professionals to Medicare card numbers by using the Health Professional Online Services (HPOS) system or by calling us.
+On 10 July 2017, the Australian Government announced an Independent Review of Health Providers’ Access to Medicare Card Numbers (the review).
+The review examined access by Health professionals to Medicare card numbers by using the Health Professional Online Services (HPOS) system or by calling us.